 1. Three core courses (9 credits total).

-- PUBPOL 531: Development Management and Governance (Autumn Quarter; four credits) examines the characteristics of development policy and aid institutions and explores the ethical and practical considerations of managing development projects at the national and local levels.
+- PUBPOL 531: Development Management and Governance (Autumn Quarter; 4 credits) examines the characteristics of development policy and aid institutions and explores the ethical and practical considerations of managing development projects at the national and local levels.

 - PUBPOL 533: Economics of International Development (Winter Quarter; 4 credits) critically examines the most common economic development indicators of poverty, growth, and inequality, and provides an overview of, and basic literacy around, international macroeconomic topics including debt, aid, trade, and financial markets.

-- PUBPOL 598: International Development Portfolio (tentative title; Spring Quarter; one credit) A portfolio and short analytic paper developed by each student, reflecting upon the key learning experiences of the program.
+- PUBPOL 598: International Development Certificate Portfolio (Spring Quarter; 1 credit) A portfolio and short analytic paper developed by each student, reflecting upon the key learning experiences of the program.
 The portfolio will consist of a set of papers completed through the ICDP courses, while the analytic paper will act as a reflective analytic summary of the portfolio, coursework, and student learning in the IDCP program.

 2. Two elective courses (6-8 credits total) that cover areas or methods focused on international development, chosen from a list of approved electives.